 God makes this statement in Ezekiel 11:19 in reference to His people:

 “I will give them singleness of heart (or an “undivided heart”) and put a new spirit within them.
 I will take away their stony, stubborn heart and give them a tender, responsive heart (or a “heart of flesh”).”
 (Ezekiel 11:19)

 The root-words for “stony” or “stubborn” actually means to build, rebuild, establish, to guard, protect, and keep watch.
-What’s the point?
+What’s that mean for us?
 Stubbornness is a means of protection that causes people to build walls in order to keep themselves safe.
 Stubbornness manifests in many different ways: arrogance, acting all-knowing, sarcasm, being inflexible, “being right,” arguing, debating, and silence or a total lack of willingness to engage.

-1. Defend with the weapons the God provides.
+- Defend with the weapons the God provides

 We are instructed to “be alert and watchful” (1 Peter 5:8) and to do things like “put on the full armor of God” (Ephesians 6:10-18).
 Why?
 Because there is a very real enemy that is seeking to “steal, kill, and destroy” (John 10:10) us and the plans that God has for our lives.
-It would be unwise to allow our minds and hearts to fill with evil things or not to protect ourselves from the attacks of the enemy.
+It would be unwise to allow our minds and hearts to fill with evil things.
 But sometimes we get it wrong.
 We choose defense mechanisms that are unloving, isolating, ugly, and detrimental to our quality of life.